WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 You gain one of the following features of your choice.

 #### Divine Strike
 You gain the ability to infuse your weapon strikes with divine energy.
-Choose either radiant or necrotic damage.
+Choose either necrotic, psychic, or radiant damage.
 Once per turn when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 damage of the chosen type.

 When you reach 14th level, the extra damage increases to 2d8.